FelixOnline/v2/content/articles/2017-12-08-why-your-toothpatse-a-toyota-prius-and-a-mclaren-f1-car-have-more-in-common-than-you-think.md

 headline: false
 featured: false
 title: >-
-  Why your toothpatse, a Toyota Prius, and a McLaren F1 car have more in common than you think
+  Why your toothpaste, a Toyota Prius, and a McLaren F1 car have more in common than you think
 subtitle: The hidden links between different technologies
 image: >-